Time of Pruning

 Following are some basic concepts of pruning olive trees.
-For more in-depth information, we recommend the books from Riccardo Gucci and Claudio Cantini, from Louise Ferguson and G. Steven Sibbett, and the article and book from Paul Vossen, all listed in our Sources below.
+For more in-depth information, we recommend the books by Riccardo Gucci and Claudio Cantini, by G. Steven Sibbett and Louise Ferguson, and the article and book by Paul Vossen, all listed in our Sources below.

 Pruning shears are used to cut shoots less than 1 inch (25mm) in diameter.
 Double-bladed shears are more suitable than single-bladed shears for cutting flexible shoots.
 Professional pruners prefer pruning shears with shock absorbers to reduce fatigue.

 The hand saw is the most practical tool to cut shoots and branches up to 3 inches (76mm) in diameter in the internal part of the canopy where the vegetation is dense.
 Saws can have either rigid or folding blades.
 The best results are obtained with a rigid blade of at least 15 inches (0.38m) in length, especially for heavy work.

 The use of a chain saw can reduce the time and cost of pruning.
 The chain saw must be light (to avoid fatigue) and robust.
 For large cuts (either to major branches or to the trunk), the chain saw must have at least 14 inches (0.35m) of free blade to be operated efficiently.
 Note that using a chain saw is dangerous.
 This equipment should only be used by pruners in good physical condition, standing on the ground or a stable platform, wearing a helmet, goggles, gloves and heavy-duty clothes for protection.
 Rest should be frequent and all precautions taken for the worker’s safety.